edbzn/edbzn.github.io/content/blog/understanding-nx-affected-graph-vs-cache-hits/index.md

 This hash uniquely identifies the state of the project for that task.
 Nx then checks if it has seen this exact computation before:

-- If a **matching hash exists in the cache** (a cache hit), Nx will skip executing the task and instead retrieve the previously saved results.
+- If a **matching hash exists in the cache**, Nx will skip executing the task and instead retrieve the previously saved results.
 It pulls from the cache the task’s outputs (e.g. build artifacts) and even replays the terminal logs.
-- If **no cached result is found** (a cache miss), Nx will run the task as normal.
+- If **no cached result is found**, Nx will run the task as normal.
 Once the task completes, Nx stores the output files and terminal output in the cache for future use.

 <Note>

 By default, Nx caches task results locally on your machine.
-For even greater benefit in team environments and CI pipelines, Nx can use **remote caching** (Nx Cloud) so that if one developer or CI job has already built a project, others can get a cache hit and skip rebuilding it.
+For even greater benefit in team environments and CI pipelines, Nx can use **remote caching** so that if one developer or CI job has already built a project, others can get a cache hit and skip rebuilding it.

 </Note>